 - Yuuri in Mermaid Melody Pichi Pichi Pitch is the perky, suck-up Bratty Half-Pint in the first Quirky Miniboss Squad.
 She and all her teammates also fall under Mad Love (except Mimi and Sheshe, who are involved with each other) but only Yuuri fits the Perky Female Minion description.
 Alala from the second arc plays the role of Perky Female Minion as well, though she isn't nearly as attached to her respective Big Bad.

-- Sein and Wendi of the Numbers Cyborgs in Magical Girl Lyrical Nanoha.
+- Sein and Wendi of the Numbers in Magical Girl Lyrical Nanoha StrikerS.
 Their unprofessional personalities in a team created to be war machines is given many a Lampshade Hanging by the older cyborgs in the manga chapter that featured them.

 - An exception to the Always Female rule in Hellsing's Warrant Officer Schrödinger.
 For good measure, he's also a catboy.
 This being Hellsing though, he does occasionally exhibit a Slasher Smile.

 - Minordomo, assistant to Majordomo (who is Mojo's assistant himself) in X-Men.
 She's so genki she suffers repeated heart attacks getting worked up over imagined disasters.
-Since she is also a robot, this typically just requires someone to hit her reset button, rather than having any lasting effect.
+Since she is also an android, this typically just requires someone to hit her reset button, rather than having any lasting effect.
+This makes the two of them a Savvy Guy, Energetic Girl duo.

 - Mariah is the Colonel's perky assassin in Sin City that is both fashionable and a Deadpan Snarker.